-You can configure your environment to override settings of the services that use the environment.
-For example, a service might use a specific ConfigMap YAML with specific metadata, but your environment might need to change the name and namespace of the metadata because it is deploying the service to a QA environment.
+You can configure your Environment to override settings of the Services that use the Environment.
+For example, a Service might use a specific values.yaml file, but your Environment might need to change the name and namespace of the Deployment object because it is deploying the Service to a QA Environment.

 - Click Add Configuration Overrides.
 The Service Configuration Override dialog appears.

-- In Service, click the name of the service you want to override.
-Depending on the type of service you select, the Override Type options will be different.
-Here is an example of the options available when a service with Docker type artifact is used.
+- In Service, click the name of the Service you want to override.
+Depending on the type of Service you select, the Override Type options will be different.
+Here is an example of the options available when a Service with Kubernetes type is used.